 In fact, some of the most effective ways to make your home more appealing to prospective buyers are also the simplest.

-Here are five easy improvements you should make before putting your home on the market:
+Here are 7 easy improvements you could make to increase the value of your home before putting it on the market.

 Related article: 8 simple ways to maintain your property’s value